cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 .. note::

-    In order for the project tool to be able to find the correct place where to insert the new dependencies, the ``#<dependency>`` et al. placeholders have to be present.
+    In order for ``basisproject`` to be able to find the correct place where to insert the new dependencies, the ``#<dependency>`` et al. placeholders have to be present.
     See the ``BasisProject.cmake`` template file.